parabolic/parabolic.github.io/_posts/2021-09-06-terraform-uncommon-options.markdown

   }
 }
 ```
 I would reckon it’s unusual to generate a JSON encoded file using the JSON syntax.

-It’s a very appealing feature I imagine is being actively used out there.
+It is a very appealing feature I imagine is being actively used out there.

 ## [Terraform Graph]